-Overall, the Pearl roadshow is one of the cheapest drum sets around when you consider the value of the package.
+Overall, the Pearl roadshow is one of the best cheap drum sets when you consider the value of the package.
 It’s easily customizable for growth, and an excellent choice for a growing, dedicated drum student.

-If you have a toddler in the house that wants to get into music, this is one of the best starter drum sets.
+If you have a toddler in the house that wants to get into music, this is one of the low price drum kits.
 It comes with a bass drum pedal, snare drum, two cymbals, three tom drums, two drumsticks, and a drum key.
-All the equipment is stock, but it still makes a decent sound for its target player age.
+All the equipment in stock, but it still makes a decent sound for its target player age.

 The drum set is fairly easy to put together, but the instructions included are hard to follow.
 Your best bet for a seamless building experience is to consult online videos if you’re having trouble figuring it out.